Foods to Avoid on Keto Diet

 What Not to Eat on Keto

 Whole grains such as wheat, brown rice, barley, and oats are high in carbs and should be limited on a keto diet.
-Refined products made from grains (white bread, white rice, regular pasta, and dry cereals) should be avoided.
+Refined products made from grains—white bread, white rice, regular pasta, and dry cereals—should be avoided completely.
+Even a single slice of bread can contain 15+ grams of carbs, which is a significant portion of your daily allowance on keto.

 Fruit is an important part of a balanced diet, but the natural sugar in fruit can make it challenging to fit into a keto diet plan.
-Choose keto-friendly fruits (lower carb) like raspberries, strawberries, and blackberries more often.
+A medium banana has about 27 grams of carbs, and an apple around 25 grams.
+Choose keto-friendly fruits (lower carb) like raspberries, strawberries, and blackberries more often—a half-cup of raspberries has only about 3 net carbs.

 Starchy vegetables such as potatoes, sweet potatoes, yams, and corn should be limited.
-Lower carb options are listed below.
+A medium potato contains about 37 grams of carbs.
+Lower carb options like leafy greens, broccoli, and cauliflower are much better choices.

-Sugary foods such as cookies, cakes, and candy should be completely avoided on a keto diet, as they are high in simple carbs and lack important nutrients.
+Sugary foods such as cookies, cakes, and candy should be completely avoided on a keto diet, as they're high in simple carbs and lack important nutrients.
+These are the foods that will knock you out of ketosis fastest.

 Alcohol, especially mixed drinks and sweet cocktails, can be high in carbs and should be limited or avoided on a keto diet.
-Opt for low-carb, keto-friendly choices like wine, light beers, vodka, whiskey, gin, rum, and tequila when you choose to indulge.
+A margarita can contain 30+ grams of carbs.
+Opt for low-carb, keto-friendly choices like dry wine, light beers, vodka, whiskey, gin, rum, and tequila when you choose to indulge.

-Other natural sweeteners like honey and maple syrup aren’t keto-friendly despite not containing table sugar.
+Other natural sweeteners like honey and maple syrup aren't keto-friendly despite not containing table sugar.
+A tablespoon of honey has 17 grams of carbs.
 It's best to avoid these on a keto diet.

 What to Eat on Keto

-Non-starchy vegetables, such as leafy greens, broccoli, cauliflower, zucchini, and bell peppers, are low in carbs and high in fiber, making them a great choice for the keto diet.
+Non-starchy vegetables like leafy greens, broccoli, cauliflower, zucchini, and bell peppers are low in carbs and high in fiber, making them a great choice for the keto diet.
 These vegetables can be enjoyed raw, cooked, or as part of a dish like a salad or stir-fry.
+They're also packed with vitamins and minerals your body needs.

-Eggs are a versatile and affordable source of protein that can be enjoyed on the keto diet as well.
+Eggs are a versatile and affordable source of protein that can be enjoyed on the keto diet.
 They can be hard-boiled, scrambled, or made into an omelet with non-starchy vegetables.
+At virtually zero carbs each, eggs are one of the most keto-friendly foods available.

 Cheese is a source of protein and fat and can fit nicely into a keto diet plan.
-Make sure to choose natural cheese and avoid highly processed products (e.g., American cheese).
+Make sure to choose natural cheese and avoid highly processed products like American cheese slices.

 Avocado is a great source of healthy fat and can be used in a variety of dishes.
-It works great as a topping for salads and burgers.
+It works great as a topping for salads and burgers, or simply eaten on its own with a sprinkle of salt.

 Nuts and seeds such as almonds, cashews, hazelnuts, walnuts, pumpkin seeds, and chia seeds are also high in healthy fat and can be a convenient snack on the keto diet.
 Just be sure to watch portion sizes to prevent the intake of excess calories.

 Oils and fats (such as olive oil, butter, coconut oil, and ghee) are used for cooking and flavoring on a keto diet.
-It's important not to overdo saturated fat sources while on keto for heart health.
+It's important not to overdo saturated fat sources while on keto for heart health—prioritize olive oil and other unsaturated fats when possible.

 Keto-friendly sweeteners are used by many who choose to follow a keto diet.
 The debate on which sweetener is the best choice is ongoing.
 However, use of these products can help with variety, which can be difficult long-term.
 It's recommended to discuss your choice to use these with your physician.

-The key is to focus on whole foods, avoid or minimize processed foods, and use caution with what you add during cooking.
+The key to success on keto is focusing on whole foods, avoiding or minimizing processed foods, and using caution with what you add during cooking.
 For example, adding barbeque sauce to your meat may make it non-keto, as this sauce often has sugar in it.
-If you find yourself without time to prepare meals on your weight loss journey, try one of the tasty Clean Eatz meal plans.
+Always check labels for hidden carbs.

 Final Thoughts